 For this experiment, we will use images of cats, dogs, and capybaras.
 We will also use sound samples of meows and barks.
 You can download all the required files from here:

 stimuli.zip and extract it somewhere (to your desktop, for example).
 Next, in OpenSesame, click on the 'Show file pool' button in the main toolbar (or: Menu →View → Show file pool).
 This will show the file pool, by default on the right side of the window.
 The easiest way to add the stimuli to the file pool is by dragging them from the desktop (or wherever you have extracted the files to) into the file pool.
 Alternatively, you can click on the '+' button in the file pool and add files using the file-selection dialog that appears.
-The file pool will automatically be saved with your experiment if you save your experiment in the
+The file pool will automatically be saved with your experiment.

 After you have added all stimuli, your file pool looks as in Figure 7.

 Step 4: Define the experimental variables in the block_loop